Home » Insights » Indigo Tree at WordCamp Manchester

 5) Faster debugging – this comes with readability and means faster scanning, making bugs quicker to find and easier to remove.

-6) Avoid pesky bugs (for example, using Yoda conditions) to avoid when a variable is omitted evaluating to truthy, and giving no warning.
+6) Avoid pesky bugs (for example, using Yoda conditions) to avoid evaluating a variable when it is omitted, which evaluates to truthy, and gives no warning.

 8) Encourages more secure code – consistent validation, sanitation and escaping of input & output data

-9) Better DB queries- for example, part of the Standards are to avoid using direct DB queries with WPDB in favour of the Wordpress API.
+9) Better DB queries- for example, part of the Standards is to avoid using direct DB queries with WPDB in favour of the WordPress API.

-10) Make your code easier to maintain – anyone can modify and fix / improve your code
+10) Make your code easier to maintain – anyone can modify, fix/improve your code

 Whilst these are great aims, and some things are valuable to Indigo Tree, we currently follow PSR standards from the PHP Framework Interoperability Group so that our code fits in with the wider PHP developer community.